Meeting Bot Real-time Transcription

 }

-Why are transcription webhooks so delayed?
+Why are transcription webhooks delayed?

 Recall will POST any results from the configured transcription provider as they're received.
 When using partial results, the frequency is typically in the hundreds of ms to low seconds range but varies slightly by provider.
+We recommend testing each 3rd party provider to see which best fits your use case.

-If you're running in a single-threaded environment, you should make sure that any processing of the transcription webhook happens asynchronously to prevent delaying future webhooks.
+For this reason, if you're running in a single-threaded environment, you should make sure that any processing of the transcription webhook happens asynchronously to prevent delaying future webhooks.